 "Can you tell me, Socrates," asks Meno in the first line of the dialogue (Meno 70a), "whether virtue (ἀρετή) can be taught, or is acquired by practice, not teaching?
 Or if neither by practice nor by learning, whether it comes to mankind by nature or in some other way?"

 The Meno opens differently than previous dialogues.
 Whereas Euthyphro makes an assertion about a subject that is not easy to know about, Meno asks a question that is difficult to answer.
 He asks Socrates how human beings acquire virtue.
-Socrates jokes that Meno is from a place with wisdom because in Athens (where the conversation takes place) no one knows what virtue is, let alone how it is acquired.
+Socrates jokes that Meno must be from a place where wisdom abounds because in Athens (where the conversation takes place) no one knows what virtue is, let alone how it is acquired.
 He says that he too shares in this lack of wisdom and that he has never come across anyone who knows what virtue is.
 Meno is surprised that Socrates did not learn what virtue is from Gorgias when he visited Athens.
 Socrates says that maybe Gorgias did know, but that since he is not present, Meno should say what virtue is so that Socrates will meet with the good fortune of no longer having to say that he has never come across anyone who knows what virtue is.
 Meno tries to enlighten Socrates, but unlike interlocutors in previous dialogues devoted to a search for a definition, Meno has considerable trouble providing an answer of the right form to the "What is virtue?" question.
 Further, Meno eventually argues that the question is unanswerable.

 "Without anyone having taught him, and only through questions, he will understand,